-We have applied to have our ADSs listed on the NASDAQ Global Select Market under the symbol "WB."
+We have received approval for listing our ADSs on the NASDAO Global Select Market under the symbol "WB."

-Ali WB, a wholly owned subsidiary of Alibaba, has agreed to purchase 3,023,996 ADSs from us in this offering at the initial public offering price.
-Assuming an initial offering price of \$18.00 per ADS, the midpoint of the estimated range of the initial public offering price as set forth on the cover page of this prospectus, the aggregate purchase price would be \$54.4 million.
+Ali WB, a wholly owned subsidiary of Alibaba, has subscribed for and has been allocated 6,000,000 ADSs by the underwriters at our instructions in this offering at the initial public offering price.
+At the initial offering price of \$17.00 per ADS, the aggregate purchase price is \$102.0 million.
 This investment is being made pursuant to an exemption from registration with the SEC under Regulation S of the Securities Act.
 The ADSs that Ali WB is purchasing in this offering and the Class A ordinary shares that it is purchasing from SINA and from us in the concurrent private placement are subject to the 180-day lock-up agreement between Ali WB and the underwriters.